mcpanzors/eyes.storybook/README.md

 ### Advanced configuration

-To change browser, viewport sizes, use the renderer, etc., you can use a configuration file.
+To change viewport sizes, application name, test name, etc., you can use a configuration file.

 Create configuration file called `applitools.config.js` in your project directory (the name can be changed using `--conf` argument, e.g. `npm run eyes-storybook -- --conf myconfig.js`, or add it to your package.json).